10 Best Studio Headphones for Recording, Mixing & Mastering in 2019.

 Pros for mixing on headphones:

-- Gives you better attention to mixing detail.
+- It gives you better attention to mixing detail.

 - Monitoring subtle details in volume, pitch, distortion, noise, etc.